bernardwang/image-slider/README.md

 * Optional settings with HTML data attributes
   * 'data-spacing' - Option for having separated images, sets position of divider
   * 'data-label1', 'data-label2' - If spacing attribute is set, these two labels will be shown
-  * 'data-width' - Option for setting the slider max-width through HTML as an alternative to CSS
 * Methods
 	* start - Automatically slide after duration
 	* stop - Stop automatic sliding